 - Shop for the best price

 Service providers [legal firms, consultants, wealth managers, accounting firms, etc.] have a similar opportunity.
-They have a product to sell and usually get the majority of their business from the services they are most known for.
+They have a product to sell and usually get the majority of their business from referrals for the services they are most known for.
 In those companies, they too have a long tail and have difficulty getting the word out.
-Service providers get business because of their expertise.
-If you look at the large consulting and accounting firms, they are using networks extensively.
-They showcase their expertise on their websites and in their blogs.
-They routinely touch their contacts and gain new ones through a robust social media strategy.
+Today’s customer will go to Facebook, LinkedIn, Google+, the company’s website and many other locations before they ever make a call.
+Service providers get business because of their expertise and need to demonstrate it without any doubt.
+A robust social networking strategy is a prerequisite to Market Effectiveness.

 - Doing Business in Mexico vs. China: Strategic